prebid/prebid.github.io/prebid-server/features/pbs-default-request.md

 ---

-# Server Based Global Default Request (PBS-Go only)
+# Server Based Global Default Request

 This allows a defaut stored request to be defined that allows the server to set up some defaults for all incoming requests.
 A request specified stored request will override these defaults, and of course any options specified directly in the stored request override both.
 The default stored request is only read on server startup, it is meant as an installation static default rather than a dynamic tuning option.